-firstly, to reinforce the idea that all of ROVI's employees and the members of its governing bodies are equally subject to and required to comply with the Code of Ethics; and second, to provide training in all of the principles governing activities enshrined in the Code of Ethics, as well as their possible applications and interpretations.
+All the employees of ROVI's affiliates have received training on their recruitment in the Code of Ethics given by the Compliance Unit.
+This training is aimed to train the staff in the following items: firstly, to reinforce the idea that all of ROVI's employees and the members of its governing bodies are equally subject to and required to comply with the Code of Ethics; and second, to provide training in all of the principles governing activities enshrined in the Code of Ethics, as well as their possible applications and interpretations.

-On 7 November 2017, meanwhile, the Compliance Committee approved the "Suppliers' Code of Ethics", as subsequently modified on 27 July 2020.
+In addition, ROVI has a "Supplier Code of Ethics", the latest version of which was approved by the Board of Directors on 24 July 2020.
 The main objective of this Code is to ensure that suppliers and other links in the value chain abide not only with prevailing legislation, but also with the values of ROVI's corporate governance system, the principles set forth in its Corporate Social Responsibility Policy and other internal regulations approved by ROVI.
-The implementation and use of this Code is currently under way in various departments involved in the management of suppliers.
+The implementation and use of this code is currently under way in various departments involved in the management of suppliers.
 As part of this work, ROVI Group's general contractual terms and conditions and, where possible, the special terms of other negotiated contracts include the obligation to comply with the provisions of the Suppliers' Code of Ethics.

-ROVI has also adopted an "Employees' and Suppliers' Ethics Channel Regulation", the latest version of which was approved by the Board of Directors on 6 October 2021 as proposed by the Audit Committee.
+ROVI has also adopted an "Employees' and Suppliers' Ethics Channel Regulation", the latest version of which was approved by the Board of Directors at the proposal of the Audit Committee and recommended by the Compliance Committee on 27 July 2021 as proposed by the Audit Committee.
 This Regulation assigns responsibility for the management of ROVI ethics channels (for employees and suppliers) to the Ethics Channel Management Committee, which is also required to ensure that all complaints filed are dealt with and handled appropriately, fully and confidentially.
 This body is responsible for examining breaches and proposing corrective action.
 The Human Resources Department is responsible for sanctions in the event of breach.